 It is the policy of Wood Mackenzie to comply with the laws of the countries in which it operates, including laws designed to combat bribery and corruption.
-These laws have wide scope and hidden complexities that necessitate formal policies and procedures be in place to ensure that all Wood Mackenzie employee conduct themselves consistent with these laws.
+These laws have wide scope and hidden complexities that necessitate formal policies and procedures be in place to ensure that all Wood Mackenzie employees comply with these laws.
 This Policy sets forth the framework for assuring compliance with all applicable anti-bribery and corruption laws.